A note on the identity module in $c=0$ CFTs: Virasoro structure

 where \eqref{L1v} can be directly calculated using Virasoro algebra.

 Let us finally consider $L_2$.
 First at $z^2$ and $\bar{z}^2$, we get

 Then at $(z\bar{z})^2$.
 We find

-where in the first equation we have performed a change of basis for the rank-2 Jordan cell of $(t,T)$.
-Note that the above actions can also be checked explicitly using the expressions \eqref{phi2}, \eqref{Phis} and \eqref{tdef} in terms of the fields at generic $c$.
+where in the first equation we have performed a change of basis for the rank-2 Jordan block of $(t,T)$.\footnote{Note that this change of basis, namely $t\to t+\text{const.} T$ modifies the constant in the two-point function of $t$, but does not modify the Virasoro structure we are investigating.} Note that the above actions can also be checked explicitly using the expressions \eqref{phi2}, \eqref{Phis} and \eqref{tdef} in terms of the fields at generic $c$.

-Using state-operator correspondence, we can now write down Virasoro structure of the Hilbert space including the $c=0$ fields in \eqref{logOPE}.
+Using state-operator correspondence, we can now write down Virasoro structure of the CFT state space including the $c=0$ fields in \eqref{logOPE}.
 For this purpose, instead of $L_2$, it is better to use the combination of Virasoro generators \eqref{Adef} which at $c=0$ becomes:

 and we have: (we indicate the left and right conformal dimensions of the operator under the corresponding states)